-- 1. Proposals that would produce and/or distribute decentralised, low carbon or renewable energy, will be permitted provided that they would: - a) avoid causing substantial harm to the appearance or character of the surrounding landscape; natural resources, biodiversity, geodiversity, water or air quality, aviation or rod safety; public amenity or the living conditions of occupiers wind energy developments, it also of any nearby dwellings;
+- 1. Proposals that would produce and/or distribute decentralised, low carbon or renewable energy, will be permitted provided that they would: - a) avoid causing substantial harm to the appearance or character of the surrounding landscape; natural resources. biodiversity, geodiversity, water or air quality, aviation or rod safety; public amenity or the living conditions of occupiers of any nearby dwellings; - b) comply with relevant national and local policies concerning new development in the Green Belt; and - c) comply with Policy LPC11 'Historic Environment'.